davidgiven/fluxengine/doc/disk-macintosh.md

 different sizes and the odd sector size.
 If you use a normal `.img` file, then FluxEngine will store them in a simple 524 x 12 x 2 x 80 layout, with holes where missing sectors should be; this was easiest, but is unlikely to work with most Mac emulators and other software.
 In these files, the 12 bytes of metadata _follow_ the 512 bytes of user payload in the sector image.
-If you don't want it, specify a geometry in the output file with a 512-byte sectore size like `-o mac.img:c=80:h=1:s=12:b=512`.
+If you don't want it, specify that you want 512-byte sectors with `--output.image.img.trackdata.sector_size=512`.

 Writing discs
 -------------